Skip to main content

 Verdict

-The 2026 Model S remains competitive on the strength of its specs even as the sedan has gone years without a redesign.
+The 2026 Model S remains competitive on the strength of its specs even in its final year of production.
 It has an EPA-estimated range of more than 400 miles, and the Plaid version makes prodigious power.
 But it's also less luxurious, refined and customizable than rival EV luxury sedans.

 Overview